friends-hostel/friends-hostel.github.io/docs/Restaurants.md

 ## Shawarma Shop

-Here is good shawarma and hummus
+Here is good shawarma and hummus.
+And Bread